Toshikoshi soba

 Toshikoshi soba (年越し蕎麦) is a traditional Japanese noodle bowl dish eaten on ōmisoka (New Year's Eve, 31 December).

-This custom lets go of hardship of the year because soba noodles are easily cut while eating.
+This custom is intended to enable the household to let go of the year’s hardship because soba noodles are easily cut while eating.

 History

 The custom differs from area to area and it is also called misoka soba, tsugomori soba, kure soba, jumyō soba, fuku soba, and unki soba.
 The tradition started around the Edo period (1603-1867), and there are several traditions that long soba noodles symbolize a long life.
 The buckwheat plant can survive severe weather during its growth period, and so soba represents strength and resilience.